Zahab163/StoryTelling_HousingAnaysis/README.md

 ##  Acknowledgments

-Thanks to the dataset provider and the open-source community for tools that made this analysis possible.
+Thanks to the dataset provider kaggle  and the open-source community for tools that made this analysis possible.Special Thanks to **Miss Aqsa Moiz** to giving us this knowledge and skills and **S.M.I.T** to providing us the learning platform.

  ---